maechler/a2e/README.md

-# a2e - a library to implement auto autoencoders
+# a2e - a library to auto tune autoencoders

 This library is based on [Keras](https://keras.io/), [SMAC](https://github.com/automl/SMAC3/) and [HpBandSter](https://github.com/automl/HpBandSter/).
 It implements AutoML methods that are designed, but not limited to auto tune autoencoder architectures.